zcash/zcash/doc/zcoin/calgary.md

 ### CBlock

 In the previous design, blocks stored the root of the commitment merkle tree.
-This isn't really necessary as the commitment tree, like the UTXO, is derived from all transactions in the current and previous blocks.
+This isn't really necessary as the commitment tree, like the UTXO, is derived from the transactions in the block.
 It will likely be necessary to retain a mapping between merkle roots and block hashes.

 ## Implementation strategy